Skip to content

 2

-We produce a variety of clothing and accessories, including blankets, jackets, ponchos, socks, t-shirts, sweatpants, and hats
+We make blankets, jackets, sweatshirts, ponchos, socks, t-shirts, and hats

 3

-We donate warm clothing to those in greatest need
+We donate the clothing to those who need it most

 4